Mount Kilimanjaro seen from a distance with subtropical vegetation framing the snowy peak in the distance

 At Follow Alice we generally prefer smaller groups of no more than 12 people.
 We feel this keeps things streamlined while also offering an intimate team dynamic that’s very special.

 You might also like to enquire after the guide-to-climber ratio, which we mentioned earlier.
 Kilimanjaro is a tough cookie, and many trekkers credit their mountain crew with offering them the practical and emotional support that was necessary to getting them to the top.
+Other climbers owe their actual safety to attentive crew members who recognised the signs of altitude sickness and were quick to act and advise.

 You don’t want to be one face among the many with your mountain crew, as that can compromise your safety and wellbeing, not to mention your enjoyment of the trip.

-4. Preparation is essential
+4. Focused preparation is essential

 Kilimanjaro is a tough climb, and don’t let anyone tell you otherwise!
 While it doesn’t require any mountaineering experience, it does require decent fitness, and a whole lot of determination.
 Don't underestimate the physical and emotional effort required to summit this mighty mountain!